Papaver Rhoeas

-Focal Length: 50mm
+Focal Length: 0mm

-ISO: 100
+ISO:

 After years of procrastination and inevitable buyer's remorse, I bought a DSLR.
 I was really set on having a full-frame sensor, HD video and high ISO ranges (for low light shooting) so I went with the Canon 6D.
 One of my favorite features is the built-in GPS -- a first for Canon.
 When I looked at the EXIF data, I noticed the geo coordinates tagged for each photo.
 Since I want to post the photos along with this data on my blog at some point, I hacked up a small Jekyll plugin.
-The plugin basically extracts the EXIF data from a photo using the exifr gem into Liquid markup and converts the GPS coordinates into a physical address using the Google Maps API.
+The plugin will extract the EXIF data from a photo using the exifr

 require 'exifr'